K-idols Lee Seung-gi and Lee Da-in are dating

 He reportedly spent time with her when he did not have to be on the set of crime thriller Mouse (2021).

-South Korean entertainment portal Dispatch also released on Monday several photos of the two celebrities together in late 2020.
+South Korean entertainment portal Dispatch also released yesterday several photos of the two celebrities together late last year.

 Lee Seung-gi debuted in 2004 as a singer and has several hit songs, such as Will You Marry Me (2009) and Return (2012), in his repertoire.